Numbered streets of St. Louis

-Number streets of St. Louis, Missouri, start at the Mississippi River and increase as they go west.
-They are primarily found Downtown and in Downtown West.
+The numbered streets of St. Louis, Missouri generally run north–south through the city, starting with 1st Street at the Mississippi River, and increasing in value the further west they are.
+1st through 25th Streets are primarily centered around the Downtown and Downtown West neighborhoods, with many extending further north and south into other neighborhoods.
+There are a few other higher value streets that appear elsewhere in the St. Louis area, and although they are not adjacent to the 1st–25th grid in the eastern part of the city, their numberings in relation to their distances from the river are relatively consistent.

 1st Street

 1st Street is broken by the grounds of Gateway Arch National Park, location of the Gateway Arch.
-South of the Memorial, it runs from Poplar Street down through the Kosiusko neighborhood to Victor Street where it dead-ends.
+South of the Arch, it runs from Poplar Street down through the Kosciusko neighborhood to Victor Street where it dead-ends.
 1st Street starts up again on Potomac Street and eventually turns into Gasconade Street.
 To the north, it runs from Washington Avenue as far as North Market Street (different from the downtown Market Street.
 1st Street briefly shows up again in Near North Riverfront before turning into Kissock Avenue.

 3rd Street

 In the 1930s, the part of 3rd street beside Gateway Arch National Park (which was named Jefferson National Expansion Memorial at the time) was converted into Memorial Drive.
 North of Biddle Street, 3rd merges with Broadway and continues on to the city limits.